cpjobling/eg-150-textbook/laplace_transform/4/inverse_laplace.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-The previous resuly should be interpreted as:
+This result should be interpreted as:

 $$F_1(s) = \frac{1}{s + 3} + \frac{1}{s + 2}$$